o-Erebus/Cafe_Menu_HTML_CSS/README.md

 The project structure is straightforward:
 - `index.html` - The HTML file for the cafe menu.
 - `styles.css` - The CSS file responsible for styling the menu.
-- `images/` - A directory containing images used in the menu.

 ## Usage
 1. Clone this repository to your local machine: